How To Choose The Best Coffee Machine For Any Budget

 This machine will even do cold brew for you!

-My only criticism is that as the measurements on the water tank were converted from ounces to ml, there’s no measurement for 1L, the closest is 900ml, which I find a little bit irritating.
-I’m going to keep this one, even though, as I enjoy it (I’m going to buy another one to give away to one of my patreon supporters), so I’ll just pour 1L in and then mark it off myself.
+My only criticism is that as the measurements on the water tank were converted from ounces to ml, there’s no measurement for 1L, the closest is 900ml, which I find a little irritating.
+I’m going to keep this one, though, as I enjoy it (I’m going to buy another one to give away to one of my patreon supporters), so I’ll just pour 1L in and then mark it off myself.

-Best Coffee brewing device – Conclusion.
+Best Coffee brewing tool – Conclusion.

 Are home coffee machines worth it?